 White Sands and Cuatrociénegas, a Successful International Cooperation Experience

 Over the years, many international cooperation agreements between protected areas have been signed.
 However, the success stories are quite scarce, due to a number of factors.
-To achieve the partnership between White Sands National Monument and Área de Protección de Flora y Fauna Cuatrociénegas, the first step was clarifying the cooperation objectives in order to benefit both sides of the sister park partnership.
+To achieve the partnership between White Sands National Park and Área de Protección de Flora y Fauna Cuatrociénegas, the first step was clarifying the cooperation objectives in order to benefit both sides of the sister park partnership.
 In a very short time we have had remarkable achievements with the cooperation partnership for both parks.
 We believe sharing this experience would be helpful to other initiatives and partnership processes in the future.

 Mexico Sister Park Monitoring Workshop

-Big Bend National Park, Guadalupe Mountains National Park, and White Sands National Monument have a long history of working relations with their sister parks.
+Big Bend National Park, Guadalupe Mountains National Park, and White Sands National Park have a long history of working relations with their sister parks.
 A sister park monitoring workshop was a great opportunity for the continued collaboration between National Parks and Protected Areas in the Northeast region of CONANP.
 The primary goal of the workshop was to further develop collaboration between sister parks in Mexico and the U.S. through an exchange of ideas, approaches, and techniques of scientific monitoring, data management, and their application.

 Many Parks, Two Countries, One Ecoregion